 When it comes to HIPAA’s data access regulations, texts fall short of the legal standard.
 HIPAA requires that data transfer systems control who has access to the information you’re sending.
 Unfortunately, while you can decide what phone number receives a text, you can’t control who ends up reading it.
 If someone can unlock a patient’s phone, they can read private messages sent to that phone.

 Compounding this lack of access restrictions is the fact that you can’t conduct a data audit on standard text messaging services.
 These audits are a major component of HIPAA compliance because they can reveal security gaps and data breaches.

 Since you can’t control or run a data audit on who accesses a text, your messages could be compromised without you even knowing.
 You need to set up safeguards so this can’t happen, but standard texts can make adding safeguards impossible.

 Encrypting data is a common method to prevent hackers from gaining access to it.
 Encrypting medical data is also a HIPAA requirement.
 However, standard text messages aren’t encrypted, and it’s extremely difficult to encrypt a text message using a standard service.

-Using a standard text message service to transmit patient data is clearly not HIPAA compliant, and your business could get in serious legal trouble for sending patient data over text.
+Using a standard text message service to transmit patient data is clearly not HIPAA-friendly, and your business could get in serious legal trouble for sending patient data over text.
 However, not everything is considered patient information.
 You can send certain information through texts; you just need to know what’s protected by HIPAA and what’s not.
 So what kind of data do you need to avoid sending?

 Is texting a patient name a HIPAA violation?